quadrismegistus/slingshot/README.md

 	          (1) booknlp.py  (2) count_words.R  (3) count_words.py  (4) prosodic_parser.py
 	>>

-You’re being prompted for the “sling,” the file of python or R code.
+You’re being prompted for the “**sling**,” the file of python or R code.
 Type a number to select from some built-in slings, or type the path to a file of your own code.
 After selecting the “sling,” you’ll be asked for the “stone”:

 	>> STONE: The name of the function in the code that takes a string filepath (1) parse_chadwyck  (2) postprocess_chadwyck
 	>>

-Type either the appropriate # (if available [rn only for Python]), or the name of the function that is the “stone.”
+Type either the appropriate # (if available [rn only for Python]), or the name of the function that is the “**stone**.”
 The stone is the function inside the code, or sling, that is to be slingshot onto the texts.
 Its only required argument is an absolute path to a text file: this function will take that path, load the text, and return some data, any data.
 The data will then be collected together at the end.

 But which texts should we slingshot this function at?
 We now need to select a list of filepaths.